![]() |

 The Enterprise Business Modeling discipline is important to the success of your IT organization for several reasons:

 Development of the enterprise business model starts with a broad view of the entire business.
-This doesn't mean that you'll model your entire business: for example, you may choose to ignore the accounting aspects of your organization because it's stable, but it does mean that your model will go beyond the scope of a single project.
-Your goal should be to capture the fundamentals of your business by working with your stakeholders in an all-encompassing yet shallow model; you don't need much detail, but you do need breadth.
+This doesn’t mean that you’ll model your entire business: for example, you may choose to ignore the accounting aspects of your organization because it’s stable, but it does mean that your model will go beyond the scope of a single project.
+Your goal should be to capture the fundamentals of your business by working with your stakeholders in an all-encompassing yet shallow model; you don’t need much detail, but you do need breadth.
 You need to identify and prioritize areas of importance so that they can be explored in detail by the business modeling efforts of individual project teams.
 Your enterprise business model should define an accurate, high-level overview of the business and should contain information that is relatively stable over time.
 For example, within a bank, the need to process retail banking transactions has existed for centuries, yet the way in which this occurs has changed dramatically over time: the high-level need is stable, whereas the details are very fluid.
-Your enterprise business modeling efforts should explore a wide range of issues, and as a result, your enterprise business model is actually composed of a collection of smaller artifacts, such as:
+Your enterprise business modeling efforts should explore a wide range of issues,

 The high-level workflow for the enterprise business modeling discipline is shown in Figure 1 and the detailed amalgamated workflow in Figure 2.
 A critical success factor for this discipline is your relationship with your enterprise stakeholders, which includes senior IT executives, senior business executives, suppliers, customers, and domain experts (often senior business analysts).
 Agile Modeling promotes a practice called Active Stakeholder Participation: not only should stakeholders be available to make decisions and provide information in a timely manner, but they also should be actively involved with your modeling efforts as well, something that is possible when you work with inclusive tools and techniques that are easy to learn and work with.
 Inclusive tools include paper, whiteboards, and word processors; inclusive techniques include essential use cases and simplified or reduced versions of common modeling notations for data modeling or process modeling.
 In short, an important message of this discipline is that in order for it to succeed your organization must be as agile as possible: it is possible for enterprise-level professionals to work in an agile manner, but they must choose to do so and be allowed to do so.